idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 deeply about this and... *Look!
 A squirrel!*

-Having run :program:`idio-c-api-gen` on this system we will have generated correct typedef mappings in :file:`libc-api.h` and :file:`libc-api.idio` and :program:`make` should convince itself to rebuild :program:`idio` because a header file has changed (technically, appeared).
+Having run :program:`idio-c-api-gen` on this system we will have generated correct typedef mappings in :file:`src/libc-api.h` and :file:`lib/libc-api.idio` and :program:`make` should convince itself to rebuild :program:`idio` because a header file has changed (technically, appeared).

 :file:`src/libc-api.c` was refashioned to use the nominal :lname:`C`